Assyriology (research) (MA)

 Professor of Assyriology

-"When you visit us at Leiden University, there is a big chance that you will find the students and staff of Assyriology reading and working together in the NINO library.
+"When you visit us at Leiden University, there is a big chance that you will find the students and staff of Assyriology reading and working together in the Middle Eastern Library.
 Even the most obscure publications in the field are on the shelves here.
-And, hidden away in our vault, there are three thousand clay tablets from all paleographic phases of the cuneiform script that we can use in our classes.
-The nearby museum of antiquities is another great place for hands-on education.
-Our staff covers a variety of languages and cultures, spanning 3000 years of history, from Sumer to Babylonia and from Assyria and Anatolia.
+And the Library’s Special Collections section houses more than three thousand clay tablets from all paleographic phases of the cuneiform script that we can use in our classes.
+The nearby National Museum of Antiquities is another great place for hands-on education.
+Our staff’s expertise covers a variety of languages and cultures, spanning 3000 years of history, from Sumer to Babylonia and from Assyria and Anatolia.
 And our students?
 They come from all over the world and share the same passion for ancient Mesopotamia!"

 Admission and Application